corda/corda-solutions/docs/source/design-patterns/patterns/asset-lock-pattern.rst

 - Reference states are not used as part of this transaction so there is no risk of one state being used in multiple transactions.
 - It is mandatory that the owners signatue is not required to transfer ownership of the asset in Tx 2, other the payment could be made and the Asset never transferred.
 - Since it is a bilateral agreement, privacy is shared between the two participants.
 Privacy of the consideration is a fundamental part of the Receipts pattern design.
+- There is a concern that the receiving party could alter the FinalityFlow such that the Consideration/Payment would be notarised but then the actual state not passed over to the selling party.
+This means the buyer could end up with both the consideration **and** the asset.

 doesn’t actually lock the asset, so not an asset lock, it only gives the ability for someone other than the owner to move the asset.